DataDog/documentation/content/en/continuous_integration/pipelines/awscodepipeline.md

 ### Correlate pipelines with tests

-If you are using the [Test Visibility][8] product and your pipeline contains one or more [AWS CodeBuild][9] actions to execute tests, you can correlate your tests with the related pipeline inside Datadog's CI Visibility product.
+If you are using [Test Visibility][8] and your pipeline contains one or more [AWS CodeBuild][9] actions to execute tests, you can correlate your tests with the related pipeline inside Datadog Pipeline Visibility.
 To do that:
 1. In the AWS Console, go to your pipeline configuration and click on **Edit**
 2. Go to the stage containing the AWS CodeBuild action, click on **Edit Stage**, and then edit the relevant action.
 3. Under **Environment variables**, add a new environment variable.
-The name of the variable should be `DD_PIPELINE_EXECUTION_ID` and the Value should be `#{codepipeline.PipelineExecutionId}`.
-Leave the type as **Plaintext**.
+Name the variable `DD_PIPELINE_EXECUTION_ID`, and the value `#{codepipeline.PipelineExecutionId}`.
+Leave the type as _Plaintext_.
 4. Click on **Done** to save your changes.

 The steps above allow you to add the pipeline execution ID to your CodeBuild action environment variables.
 More information